openqasm/openqasm/source/language/classical.rst

 We envision two levels of classical control: simple, low-level instructions embedded as part of a quantum circuit and high-level external functions which perform more complex classical computations.
-The low-level functions are fast, apply control flow and allow basic computations on lower-level parallel control processors.
+The low-level functions allow basic computations on lower-level parallel control processors.
 These instructions are likely to have known durations and many such instructions might be executed within the qubit coherence time.
 The external, or ``extern``, functions execute